One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 The Audubon Naturalist Society is not stroller-friendly, but great for short hikes in a baby carrier.
 They are undergoing a stream and trail restoration, so check out their website for the alternative nature walk marked on the map.

-Portable restroom are available in the parking lot and there are restrooms in the Gift Shop when open.
+Portable restrooms are available in the parking lot, and there are restrooms in the Gift Shop when open.

 National Colonial Farm